Phase I: The Basics

 • How does one acquire shape information for comparative analysis?

-• Did shape evolve differently between the moths and butterflies?
+• Did shape evolve differently between the pelagic and benthic sharks?

 • How does one formulate a complete .Rmd report of Phase II of the course?